 - how these activities align with the partnership grant expectations

-You should also provide a two-page CV for the principal investigator and co-investigators, including a summary of recent funding for those investigators.
-You can add a list of publications as page three of the CV document.
+You should also provide a 2 page CV for the principal investigator and co-investigators, including a summary of recent funding for those investigators.
+You can add a list of publications as page 3 of the CV document.

 Those who are successful at the pre-application stage will be asked to complete a full application.

 Full application stage